divyamzzz/Data_Analysis/README.md

 # Hey,

-### This is a github repository for people who are trying to learn about data analysis, I will be uploading jupyter notebooks for refrences about my learnings here
+### This GitHub repository is for anyone interested in learning about data analysis.
+I will be uploading Jupyter Notebooks as references to document and share my learning journey.
 ### Repositiory Link: https://github.com/divyamzzz/Data_Analysis